 |The original title of Popski's book: "The Oryx and the Astrolabe"|

 Five primary books have been published about Popski’s Private Army, in various editions and languages, all listed here, with most known to be out of print.
-FoPPA also has several unpublished typescripts, two of which are in preparation for publishing.
+There are also several unpublished typescripts in the foPPA Archives, some embargoed for the time being.

 Lieutenant-Colonel Vladimir Peniakoff DSO MC